 Welcome to Sidney BC.
 This small community is nestled near the Swartz Bay ferry terminal in Victoria BC on Vancouver Island.
 Home to approximately 11,000, this bedroom community hosts a variety of eclectic shops and restaurants.
 Sidney BC is one of 13 municipalities on Vancouver Island.

 It’s also the gateway to a local favorite: Sidney Spit Marine Park.
 Sidney Spit is accessible by boat only.
-A 25 mins ferry ride away via the Alpine Ferry, the Sidney Spit campground, managed by Parks Canada, is open annually from May 15 to Sept 30.
+A 25 mins ferry ride away via the Sidney Spit Ferry, the Sidney Spit campground, managed by Parks Canada, is open annually from May 15 to Sept 30.
 A map for Sidney Spit camping is available here.

 Check out my detailed post on planning a landscape photography trip to Sidney Spit here.